Santiagoat21/PPG-signal-dataset/README.md

 # PPG-Signal-Dataset
 This dataset contains 56 records of PPG signals with a duration of 2 minutes each (fs = 100 Hz).
 None of the subjects were hospitalized, and data collection was carried out in a Laboratory.
 The data set aims to support the development of approaches to estimate blood pressure from the analysis of PPG signals.

-This database serves as a validation tool for developments related to the use of the signals presented below to estimate blood pressure.
 ## Data Files
 This dataset is distributed in four formats:
 - .csv (comma separated values).
 [PPG signal_csv folder](https://github.com/Santiagoat21/PPG-signal-dataset/tree/91048ef243c5eb24083109be2c5ae49907af371d/PPG%20signal_csv)